rayframework/rayframework.github.io/rayframework/docs/getting_started.md

 ```

 #### Using Hooks
+Hooks are really useful to add validations in different moments of your application.
+Hook is a class that connect with your model and will be executed:

+* before save the model
+* after the model be saved
+* before the model be deleted

 Now, let's use add a [Hook](http://localhost:8000/documentation/#hooks), to prevent that a post can be created without a title.